+- 1. if you get a skin rash, OR

+- 2. if you get symptoms from at least 2 of the following groups:

+- fever

-- 1 if you get a skin rash, OR - 2 if you get symptoms from at least 2 of the following groups: - fever - shortness of breath, sore throat or cough - nausea or vomiting, diarrhoea or abdominal pain - severe tiredness or achiness, or generally feeling ill.
+- shortness of breath, sore throat or cough nausea or vomiting, diarrhoea or abdominal

+- severe tiredness or achiness, or generally

-Your doctor may advise you to stop taking Abacavir/ Lamivudine.
+Your doctor may advise you to stop taking Abacavir/Lamivudine.

-If you have stopped taking Abacavir/Lamivudine If you have stopped taking Abacavir/Lamivudine because of a hypersensitivity reaction, you must NEVER AGAIN take Abacavir/ Lamivudine, or any other medicine containing abacavir (e.g. Trizivir, Triumeq or Ziagen).
+If you have stopped taking Abacavir/Lamivudine If you have stopped taking Abacavir/Lamivudine because of a hypersensitivity reaction, you must NEVER AGAIN take Abacavir/Lamivudine, or any other medicine containing abacavir.
 If you do, within hours, your blood pressure could fall dangerously low, which could result in death.